Ji-Hwan Bae Player Props: Pirates vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 7.70 team ERA that ranks last among all MLB pitching staffs.
+- The White Sox have the last-ranked team ERA among all league pitching staffs (7.38).

-- White Sox pitchers combine to allow 17 total home runs at a clip of 2.1 per game (most in the league).
+- White Sox pitchers combine to allow 18 total home runs at a clip of two per game (second-most in baseball).

-- Clevinger (1-0) starts for the White Sox, his second of the season.
+- Kopech (0-1) gets the starting nod for the White Sox, his second of the season.

-- The right-hander last pitched on Sunday against the Houston Astros, when he went five scoreless innings while giving up three hits.
+- His most recent appearance was on Monday against the San Francisco Giants, when the righty tossed 4 2/3 innings, surrendering seven earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.